CPinheiro15/Love-Running/README.md

 ## Deployment

-The site is deployed using GitHub Pages.
-The deployment process involves:
+The site is deployed on AWS S3 with CloudFront:

-1. Creating a GitHub repository
+1. Uploaded static files (HTML, CSS, images) to a private S3 bucket
-2. Adding and committing all files to Git
+2. Configured CloudFront distribution with Origin Access Control to securely serve the content
-3. Pushing the code to the GitHub repository
+3. Enabled HTTPS and caching via CloudFront for global accessibility and improved performance
-4. Enabling GitHub Pages in the repository settings
+4. Site is accessible via the CloudFront URL: https://d2ty24l1gpxkta.cloudfront.net

 ## Testing